fruitMountain/Capstone_Control/README.md

 #### The Sample Class
 Each sample holds information from an accelerometer and a gyroscope in the X, Y, and Z axes, as well as the internal temperature of the MPU.
 The sample class also contains a member function, "read", that updates the sample it is pointed to.
 The read function is called with the syntax:

-    object.sample::read();
+    object.sample::read(**;

 #### The switchSample Function
-This function moves the counter variable along to the next term in the record array, then updates that sample object using the read function.
-This is the second Russian doll, because the only use for the read function is to be called here, and the only use for this function is to be called by the getSample function.
+The purpose of this function is the move to the next sample in the record array and to update its sensor reading.
+It accomplishes this by using the read function, which reads from registers in the sensor.

 #### The getSample Function
 This updates a sample and returns a pointer to it.

+### Filter.h
+housed within the sensor directory this header defines a number of filter objects you can use to clean unwanted signals from your sensor data.

 #### The Complementary function
 This essentially turns your sample into an angle.
 It happens to use a complementary filter, hence the name.
 This works by low passing the somewhat noisy accelerometer data, and high passing the gyroscope data to correct for drift, then adding them together.